AdobeDocs/commerce-frontend-core/src/pages/ui-components/html-content.md

 ---
-group: ui-components-guide
-title: HtmlContent component
+title: HtmlContent component | Commerce Frontend Development
+decsription:
 ---

+# HtmlContent component

 The HtmlContent [UI component](https://glossary.magento.com/ui-component) provides the ability to process and render a [layout](https://glossary.magento.com/layout) structure or a block directly inside a UI component configuration.
 Processing and rendering is executed on the [server side](https://glossary.magento.com/server-side).